Infant-Joshva/Project_1-Secure_Check/README.md

 # 🚓 SecureCheck: A Python-SQL Digital Ledger for Police Post

-This is a mini project built using Python, Streamlit, and PostgreSQL to analyze traffic stop data.
-It provides SQL-based insights and an interactive dashboard.
+SecureCheck is a Data Science mini project that analyzes traffic stop data using Python, PostgreSQL, and Streamlit.
+It delivers SQL-powered insights through a clean and interactive dashboard.
+Ideal for those learning SQL integration with Python.

 ---